chafey/dicomweb-dump/README.md

 # dicomweb-dump
 CLI tool to dump DICOMweb WADO-RS responses to disk

+## Status

+In development/alpha (as of Nov 1, 2021).
+Beta release targeted for Nov 8, 2021

 ## Features
 * Dump study metadata
 * Dump series metadata